OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 What is an Open Source license?

-- It makes software available under terms that allow for share, modification, and redistribution.
+- A license that makes software available under terms that allow for share, modification and redistribution for non-commercial purposes.
-- ***Correct answer: An Open Source license gives everyone the ability to modify and redistribute open source software.***
+- ***Correct answer: A license gives everyone the ability to modify and redistribute open source software for any purpose.***
 - It is a template to apply conditions on proprietary products.
 - An Open Source license is the same as a freeware license.